lenust/leaf_damage_neuronet/README.md

 # leaf_damage_neuronet
 Neuronet to assess leaf damage by phyllophagous insects

-Trained model weights saved in the file
+Trained model weights saved in the file "SMP_dataset2_UnetPlusPlus_FocalLoss.pth"

-Сode for working with the trained model: UnetPlusPlus
+Сode for working with the trained model: UnetPlusPlus.ipynb

+code for creating a training dataset and training the model: dataset_train.ipynb